GetSimpl/simpl-checkout-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Simpl Checkout streamlines the checkout process for your customers, leading to increased order conversions and a decrease in Return to Origin (RTO) rates when compared to the standard WooCommerce checkout.
+Simpl Checkout for WooCommerce streamlines the checkout process for your customers, leading to increased order conversions and a decrease in Return to Origin (RTO) rates when compared to the standard WooCommerce checkout.
 With payment options like Simpl Paylater, Pay-in-3, UPI, Cards, and COD, you can concentrate on expanding your business while we manage the payment intricacies.

 == Description ==